papadanku/ArtificialFX/README.md

 ## Installation for AnythingLLM

 Use AnythingLLM to run your AI assistant locally and offline.
-Follow this guide to set it up with ShaderCell's ReShadeFX knowledge.
+Follow this guide to set it up with ShaderCells's ReShadeFX knowledge.

 ### Step 1: Install the Application